Top Tips for Calming an IBS Flare-Up

 • Bloating and Gas: You may feel like your stomach is swollen or overly full.

 • Changes in Bowel Movements: This could mean diarrhea, constipation, or a mix of both.
+Muscle spasms in the intestines can lead to either diarrhea or constipation during an IBS flare-up.

 • Urgency to Go: You might feel like you have to rush to the bathroom unexpectedly.

 • Feeling of Incomplete Evacuation: Even after going to the bathroom, you may feel like you haven’t fully emptied your bowels.
+This is a common experience during a flare-up.

 How Long Can an IBS Flare-Up Last?